Virginia Tech® home

 Counseling, Health, and Wellness

 The Dean of Students may provide an absence notification to your college, depending on your reason for being absent.
-Complete this electronic form to submit your request.
+Submit the appropriate electronic form for Absence Verification or COVID/Flu Absence Verification for your request.

 Basic Needs and Services